Skip to content

 Sonoma County is a wonderful place to retire, hence many seniors reside here.
 Residents will participate in both a longitudinal and focused curriculum geared toward providing high-quality care across the geriatric timeline.
 Residents are assigned to an extended care facility where they learn the art of managing patients in a non-hospital setting.
 This includes geriatrics, home care, hospice care, and other community-related experiences.
 Didactic seminars, geriatric assessment scales, and ethical decision making are all part of the overall experience.
 Throughout residency, we teach geriatric clinical skills through a Family Medicine lens.
 At least six home visits are made to complete the scope of caring for the elderly as a family physician.

 We believe gynecology IS family medicine, and family medicine IS gynecology.
-Our Family Medicine and Ob-GYN faculty have teamed up to make this rotation full of learning experiences.
+Our Family Medicine and Ob-Gyn faculty have teamed up to make this rotation full of learning experiences.
 Your mentors will consist of both family medicine physicians and obstetrician gynecologists and your clinics will be in both the Adult and Family Medicine and Obstetrics and Gynecology departments.

 Our goal is to expose you to the broad breadth of gynecology health issues that you will encounter as a family doctor.
 Each topic is also within the scope of what you will also be seeing in your continuity clinics too.
 During this rotation, you can expect a 1:1 clinical experience with the attending in each of the following clinics: